-As the product designer I work with the engineering and charity success teams on both the product and directly with charities in building out their fundraising programs.
+I work across the the entire platform, collaborating with the engineering, marketing and charity success teams on both the product and directly with charities in building out their fundraising programs.

-On the front-end, we’ve built a robust design system which means we’re able to design and build quickly and consistently for users.
+With the front-end engineering team, we’re continually evolving a robust design system in Figma and React which means we’re able to design and build quickly and consistently for users.

 Skills / Software

 - Data informed design + user research

 - Card sorting

 - UI design

 Over the previous 5 years, I had designed multiple admins for both fundraiser and charity, as well as the marketing side of Tiltify.
 Keeping these up to date and consistent had become a huge task on its own.
 When I started full-time in 2021, I undertook the task of consolidating our UI with the aim of a single unified system that had one source of truth.

 Built from scratch in Figma and continually evolving, Hadouken has enabled us to design and build consistent and accessible experiences quickly and solidly.
 In addition to our core system, we have an add-on system for Marketing (named Vega), which takes Hadouken as its base and expands our color palette and typography to enable creativity on digital marketing assets.

 Each components page has a number of elements: